tri47/tri47.github.io/_posts/2020-08-19-how-much-tax-would-you-pay.md

 Monaco has no tax on individual income, but it has a GST of 19.6%.
 Russia has a flat tax rate of 13%.

-Different countries have different ways to apply GST/VAT, which can make your daily expenses or property purchases much more or less expensive.
+Different countries apply GST/VAT differently, which can make your daily expenses or property purchases much more or less expensive.

 Unlike Australia and the UK where the lowest bracket has a tax rate of zero, Belgium will tax you regardless of how much you earn.